 • Discounts to various services and retailers including at restaurants, car rentals, travel, entertainment, mobile phone carriers, and much more.

 Our CEO, Matthew A. Love, exemplifies Nicklaus Children’s values every single day.
 Since taking over as CEO in late 2019, Matthew rebuilt the foundation of Nicklaus Children’s mission and vision by focusing on the fundamentals of healthcare – putting patients and families first.
-This means collaborating in ways that create efficiencies for the system while consistently delivering amazing patient care to every patient, every time.
+This means collaborating in ways that create efficiencies for the system while consistently delivering amazing patient care and patient experience to every patient, every time.
+One example of his exemplary modeling of our CREATE values is when he donned a “Darth Maul” Star Wars costume on Halloween Day last year to conduct a theatrical lightsaber battle with another senior leader for our young patients who were in our care that day.
 He puts the responsibility of caring and advocating for patients in the hands of every employee and empowers them to deliver transformational care with empathy and compassion.
 In return, he does the same not only for patients and families but also for each staff member.
 Through monthly Chat with Matt sessions, open forums like town halls and rounding, Matthew stays in contact with employees, patients and families as often as possible.
 He listens, delivers on his promises and motivates us to create a healthy future for every child.

-We understand the importance being compensated for the work that our employees are committed to each day.
-This is why, we have a cyclical process that reviews every single employee’s compensation against the market every three years to ensure market competitiveness.
-In addition, given the current labor market, Nicklaus Children’s has taken steps support employees’ financial wellbeing including raising our minimum wage to $15.05 per hour (five years ahead of the Florida mandate) and implementing an annual bonus program tied to the organization’s success because when Nicklaus Children’s wins, every member of our family wins
+We understand the importance being compensated fairly is to creating a just workplace culture for all our employees.
+Consistent with our commitment to transparency, each employee receives a Total Compensation Statement to help them understand their full earnings and future potential.
+Additionally, we have a cyclical process that reviews every single employee’s compensation against the market every three years to ensure market competitiveness.
+In addition, given the current labor market, Nicklaus Children’s has taken steps to support employees’ financial wellbeing including raising our minimum wage to $15.05 per hour – four dollars more per hour than current state requirements and four years ahead of the Florida mandate.
+Furthermore, we implemented an annual bonus program tied to the organization’s success because when Nicklaus Children’s wins, every member of our family wins.
+Additionally, Nicklaus Children’s also provides special bonuses to celebrate the years of commitment and dedication shown by our employees.

 3100 SW 62nd Avenue, Miami, Fl 33155